 - Heroic Sacrifice: The king of Ashlar performed one of these to imprison Mallock, losing his creation spark in the process.

-- Human Aliens: While minifigures, half of the inhabitants of Ashlar, such as Prince Revan and Mallock, technically count as these.
+- Human Aliens: While minifigures, half of the inhabitants of Ashlar, such as Prince Varen and Mallock, technically count as these.

 - I Work Alone: Clutch's catchphrase, and the title of the opening song.